DIY Loudspeakers: HOME INDEX UPDATES RESPONSE WHAT'S NEW

 This will leave the coil in perfect condition - and maintain its correct inductance.

 For the other heavy cored coils, add Superfix like seen below on image to the right.
 I add Superfix all around the disc.
 A pointy tip of your Superfix vessel helps getting as much Superfix in between as possible.
+I usually do a ring all the way round.

 SOLDERING